2.1 A new look at “backward” traditional (heritage) farms can be the key to our survival

 • While I like Tinola (native chicken), my grandchild and her friends would prefer fast food chicken.
 What does it mean for her nutrition, health down the road?
 What are its effects on, farmers income and the environment?

-• At the end of the day, it’s about the kind of food in your dinner table.
-Does it have important variety for taste and nutrition? is it safe? and nutritious?
-Did its production it give farmers better income?
+• At the end of the day, it is about the kind of food in your dinner table.
+Does it have important diversity for taste and nutrition? is it safe?
+Did its production give farmers better income?
 And did the production system affect the environment?

-• As modern Agriculture showed its weakness (low resiliency, high environmental footprint) traditional farming systems are being given a second look. . .
-Today in the era of climate change most traditional systems are being studied for their high agrobiodiversity and cultural underpinnings and features that enhance resiliency (climate change adaptation).
+• As modern Agriculture showed its weakness (low resiliency, high environmental footprint) traditional farming systems are being given a second look.
+Today, in the era of climate change most traditional systems particularly in upland areas, are being studied for their high agrobiodiversity and cultural underpinnings and features that enhance resiliency.

-• Certain upland Traditional systems maintain the remaining agrobiodiversity.
-But there is general fear in the DA about promoting them as backward systems, going against the goal of agricultural modernization.
-In reality it is not about fossilizing the past but about investing in the future!
-(Especially; under climate change)
+• But there is general fear in the DA about promoting them as “backward systems”, going against the goal of agricultural modernization.
+In reality, NIAHS is not about fossilizing the past but about investing in the future!
+(Especially; under climate change).

 • The true and multiple value of traditional farming systems must be better recognized!
 This is aside from their role as sanctuaries of genetic codes for breeding.
-The agrobiodiversity rich farming systems also protect wildlife and watersheds too.
-They are part of the food systems of indigenous people who in turn help protect our forests
+The agrobiodiversity rich upland farming systems also protect wildlife and watersheds too.
+They are part of the integrated food systems of upland communities / indigenous people who in turn can help protect our forests.

 • Establishing a network of mostly upland NIAHS sites is crucial and support for their dynamic conservation is vital.
 They can be part of the overall part of the agricultural landscape, co-existing with the modernization of the lowland agriculture system.